ourlifeloop/marketing/src/cms/training-faqs/how-do-i-download-a-photo.md

 ---
 question: How do I download a photo?
-answer: -Click "View Full Image" on the photo you'd like to download and click "Download".
+answer: Click "View Full Image" on the photo you'd like to download and click "Download".
 isMobile: false
 topics: